Straining on the Stroke Stool – Constipation Nation: The Valsalva Victims, And Benign Prostatic Hyperplasia

-Only slight – to moderate for ‘tough ones’ – abdominal muscle contraction is needed – it’s fighting your hand pressure, so vary your abdominal contraction and hand pressure until you get the right ‘feel’ and effect for you.
+Only slight – to moderate for ‘tough ones’ – abdominal muscle contraction is needed – it’s fighting towel pressure, so vary your abdominal contraction and pressure until you get the right ‘feel’ and effect for you.

 Bowels are under indirect control, the autonomic nervous system, and you’ve just told them to ‘get your ass in gear’.
 It’s not INSTANTANEOUS, but if you relax ‘the rest’of your body – except hands/arms, and slight abdominal contraction – 1 to 2 minutes will do you for a start.
 Note: 1 to 2 minutes will seem a LOT longer.
 Let your bowels do the work from here.
 After a couple of minutes, take a break, or push in longer, a short break of a minute of two between will make very little difference to the ‘stretch’, pressure receptors for their ‘reflex’ reactions.